-From an employment perspective, a focus on sectors with proven potential for job creation, such as green economy, health and social care sectors and ICT industry look both well-timed and necessary.
-Such a consideration, however, must be accompanied by the introduction of horizontal structural reform measures in labour markets, as well as by specific investments in new skills generation mechanisms, which need to be brought about through improved synergies between the worlds of education and work, addressing skills mismatches and targeting in particular youth unemployment.
-Moreover, the development of innovative partnerships between government employment bodies, private actors (e.g. employment or recruitment agencies) and the social sector, aiming at building efficient supply and demand coupling mechanisms, seems also necessary.
+From an employment perspective, a focus on sectors with proven potential for job creation, such as the green economy, health and social care sectors, and ICT industry look both well-timed and necessary.
+Such a consideration, however, must be accompanied by the introduction of horizontal structural reform measures in labor markets, as well as by specific investments in new skills generation mechanisms, which need to be brought about through improved synergies between the worlds of education and work, addressing skills mismatches and targeting in particular youth unemployment.
+Moreover, the development of innovative partnerships between government employment bodies, private actors (e.g. employment or recruitment agencies), and the social sector, aiming at building efficient supply and demand coupling mechanisms, seems also necessary.

 Consulting support in all above areas should be rich and multifaceted, or highly selective and focused, and mainly focus on: